 Hiscox said a lot of businesses “incorrectly felt that they weren’t at risk”.

-It said there had been a “sharp increase” in the number of cyber-attacks this year, with more than 60% of firms having reported one or more attacks – up from 45% in 2018.
+It said there had been a “sharp increase” in the number of cyber-attacks this year, with more than 60% of firms have reported one or more cyber-attacks – up from 45% in 2018.

 Average losses from breaches also soared from $229,000 (£176,000) to $369,000, an increase of 61%.

-Gareth Wharton, head of Cyber at Hiscox, said the low UK spending could be driven by the large number of small businesses in Britain.
+Gareth Wharton, head of Cyber at Hiscox, said the low UK spending could be driven by a large number of small businesses in Britain.